-- → Develop a written COVID-19 Mitigation Plan using the corresponding checklist.
+- → Develop a written COVID-19 Mitigation Plan using the accompanying checklist.
 A printed copy of the Plan must be kept on the premises at all times.
 Train all employees on the material within the Plan.
 Provide a printed copy of the Plan to each employee, and have each employee certify in writing that she/he has received a written copy of the Plan and understands the material within. - → Screen each employee before she/he begins each shift for symptoms of COVID-19.
 Document each screening on the accompanying spreadsheet, have the employee certify whether she/he displays any symptoms of COVID-19.
 Employees displaying any symptoms must immediately leave the premises and should contact a health care professional.
 Employee screening logs must be kept confidential and should remain in the appropriate employee's personnel file.
-Records should be retained for two years for employer protection. - → If an active employee is identified as being COVID-19 positive by testing, you must conduct cleaning and disinfecting in compliance with CDC guidelines, or shut down the business for at least 72 consecutive hours. - → Tables for different household parties must be spaced as required (see corresponding checklist). - → Indoor capacity (including all on-duty staff and customers) is limited to 25% of the maximum occupancy in bars, and 50% in restaurants.
-Operators must enforce the capacity limits. - → Outdoor seating is limited to 20 tables maximum. - → Customers from different households who are seated at the bar must be at least six feet apart. - → No communal food is allowed among customers from different households.
+Records should be retained for two years for employer protection. - → If an active employee is identified as being COVID-19 positive by testing, you must conduct cleaning and disinfecting in compliance with CDC guidelines, or shut down the restaurant for at least 72 consecutive hours. - → Tables for different household parties must be 10 feet apart, measured from table edge to edge. - → Indoor capacity (including all on-duty staff and customers) is limited to 25% of the maximum occupancy as required by law.
+Operators must enforce the capacity limits. - → Outdoor seating is limited to 20 tables maximum. - → Seating at a bar is strictly prohibited for dine-in customers.
+Dine-in customers must be seated at tables. - → Bars are required to remain closed at this time.

-- → A reservation/guest log must be maintained to include the date, first and last name of at least one member in each party, and a phone number for the party.
+- → Reservations are mandatory for dine-in customers.
+A reservation/guest log must be maintained to include the date, first and last name of at least one member in each party, and a phone number for the party.
 The number of guests for each party should also be documented to help track occupancy.
-Logs should be kept for at least 30 days, or for a recommended two years for employer protection.
-Staff should ask or remind all members in the party that they must all be from the same household, either at the time the reservation is made and/or before the party is seated at a table. - On-premises alcohol service may be provided to diners, if permitted with a corresponding license issued by the Alcoholic Beverage Control Board, and in compliance with all applicable laws and regulations. - → The accompanying signage (or similar that meets all requirements) must be posted: 1) entryway signage stating that any customer who has symptoms of COVID-19 must not enter the premises; and 2) signage stating the limited maximum capacity based on the above requirements.
+Logs must be kept for at least 30 days, or for a recommended two years for employer protection.
+Staff should ask whether all members in the party are from the same household, both at the time the reservation is made and before the party is seated at a table.
+Any individuals from different households must be sat at separate tables 10+ feet apart or declined service. - On-premises alcohol service may be provided to diners, if permitted with a corresponding license issued by the Alcoholic Beverage Control Board, and in compliance with all applicable laws and regulations. - → The accompanying signage (or similar that meets all requirements) must be posted: 1) entryway signage stating that any customer who has symptoms of COVID-19 must not enter the premises; and 2) signage stating the limited maximum capacity based on the above requirements.